MilekJakub/Habitlet/docs/Software Requirements Specification.md

 ## Introduction

 ### Purpose
-The application is intended for individuals who seek to combine the engagement and fun of video gaming with practical self-improvement tasks.
+The application is intended for individuals who seek to combine the engagement and fun of video gaming with habit building.
 It targets users interested in personal development, education, and time management and those who might struggle with maintaining motivation and consistency in their habit-forming or learning endeavours.

 ### Document Conventions